Mercenaries in popular culture: Science fiction and fantasy

 Mercenaries have featured in a number of science-fiction novels.
-The well-known author Jerry Pournelle has written several books about science-fiction mercenaries known as Falkenberg's Legion.
+Author Jerry Pournelle has written several books about science-fiction mercenaries known as Falkenberg's Legion.
 Also, author David Drake has written a number of books about the fictional hovercraft armored regiment Hammer's Slammers.
 Both series of books are brutal in their portrayal of complex low-intensity warfare despite technological advances.
 Gordon R. Dickson's Dorsai!, part of his Childe Cycle, includes the planet Dorsai with a society structured like that of Switzerland.
 Like the old style Swiss mercenaries who hired themselves out to the Italian states, Dorsai hire themselves out to other planets.
 A series by Mercedes Lackey concerning mercenaries is the Vows and Honor Trilogy (The Oathbound, Oathbreakers, Oathblood).
 Barry Sadler formerly of the U.S. Army Special Forces and singer of "The Ballad of the Green Berets" wrote a series called Casca series about Casca Rufio Longinius, a soldier in the Roman legions who is cursed by Christ on Golgotha for driving a spear into him.

 There have been a number of books based on the fictional universe developed for the board game BattleTech and in which mercenaries feature: Robert Thurston, The Legend of the Jade Phoenix; Loren L. Coleman, Patriots and Tyrants and Storms of Fate.
 The mercenary industry in the BattleTech universe is also depicted as a booming profession, with mercenaries being accredited for work through an interstellar body called the Mercenary Review and Bonding Commission.

 Also George R. R. Martin's A Song of Ice and Fire an epic fantasy series, feature mercenary characters known as "sellswords", who are generally seen as greedy, unscrupulous and cowardly by the society.
 Similarly, Glen Cook's The Black Company series focuses on the adventures of an elite mercenary unit.